 Tracey used that money to fund her next EP, 2013’s The Blooming, and embarked on her first North West tour.
 “I’ve just kind of kept steamrolling from there,” she notes.
 Tracey went on to release her debut album, Heart, Soul, Feeling, in 2017, a document of her ever-maturing songwriting path and marked her first work with producer James Newhouse, whom Tracey credits with giving her a sense of encouragement and freedom in the studio.

 “I became more comfortable with being outside of a particular genre,” she says.
 “That’s one key element.
-I started off trying to box myself in the first couple of projects, and then I felt it, ‘it just isn't working, so I'm just gonna create music, how I hear it should be and just let it find its own audience that way’.
-I just started finding my voice.
+I started off trying to box myself in the first couple of projects, and then I felt, ‘it just isn't working, so I'm just gonna create music, how I hear it should be and just let it find its own audience that way’.
+I started finding my voice.
 It's just a natural evolution that's a bit hard to describe.”

-“Finding James Newhouse was a massive growth for me, because he gave me confidence to just give stuff a go.”
+“Finding James Newhouse was a massive growth for me, because he gave me confidence to give stuff a go.”

 The years that followed were accompanied by consistent touring until the pandemic interruption, but in 2021 Tracey emerged from the quieter times with her second album, Eyes Forward.
 It featured four successful WAM Song Of The Year Award-nominated singles – Gotta Get Out, Eyes Forward, Darkness In The Light and Haunted.